25 Books for Church PlantersBy GCC Staff

 A book with broad application for elders and leadership teams seeking to better understand how the gospel must take root in their church.

-Center Church, Tim Keller
+Center Church, by Tim Keller

 This book outlines a theological vision for ministry organized around three core commitments: Gospel-centered, City-centered, Movement-centered.